European rabbit: Habitat

 The European rabbit's ideal habitat consists of short grasslands with secure refuge (such as burrows, boulders, hedgerows, scrub, and woodland) near feeding areas.
-It may dwell up to treeline, as long as the land is well-drained and shelter is available.
 The size and distribution of its burrow systems depend on the type of soil present.
-In areas with loose soil, it selects sites with supporting structures, such as tree roots or shrubs to prevent burrow collapse.
-Warrens tend to be larger and have more interconnected tunnels in areas with chalk than those in sand.
+In areas with loose soil, it selects sites with supporting structures, such as tree roots or shrubs, to prevent burrow collapse.
+Warrens tend to be larger and to have more interconnected tunnels in areas with chalk than those in sand.
 In large coniferous plantations, the species only occurs on peripheral areas and along fire breaks and rides.
-The European rabbit's grazing habits tend to promote their ideal open grassland habitat via the dispersion of seeds and trimming of vegetation.
+In the rabbit's native range, it is strongly associated with Mediterranean shrubland.
+The European rabbit's grazing habits tend to promote its ideal open habitat via the dispersion of seeds and trimming of vegetation.
+In regions where the European rabbit is not native, the species is highly adaptive, preferring areas that have high amounts of vegetation and cover for escaping from predators.
+Rabbits can be found inhabiting steppes, forests, savannahs, and rocky outcrops in Argentina and south and central Chile, despite these not being preferred habitats.